jonnonz1/nz-statute-book/acts/public/2003/gambling-act-2003.md

 (6) A notice given under subsection (1) is a disallowable instrument, but not a legislative instrument, for the purposes of the Legislation Act 2012 and must be presented to the House of Representatives under section 41 of that Act.

 ### 117 Secretary may investigate and audit licensees, grant recipients, and businesses at class 4 venues
-(1) The Secretary may, to the extent that is necessary to determine compliance with this Act, investigate and audit the generation and distribution of the proceeds from class 4 gambling, which may include—
+(1) The Secretary may, to the extent that is necessary to determine compliance with this Act, investigate and audit the generation, application, and distribution of the proceeds from class 4 gambling, which may include—
   (a) an investigation and audit of the holder of a class 4 operator’s licence or a class 4 venue licence:
   (b) an investigation and audit of a grant recipient:
   (c) an investigation and audit of a business operating at a class 4 venue.